 Additional information about the Ag Ed major is available on this informational brochure (PDF).

-Program requirements for Ag Ed can be found on OneStop.
+Program requirements for Ag Ed can be found here.
 To see an individualized sample plan of what a four-year degree in Ag Ed could look like, review the "view sample plan" link on the right side of the catalog page.

 If you are a student interested in applying, you can find more information on the CFANS Admissions website.

 Undergraduate: Apply and teach agricultural, food, and natural resource sciences during field experiences in schools.
 Develop communication, critical thinking, and interpersonal skills.
 Help meet the demand for school-based agricultural education teachers that is expected to increase in the future, both in Minnesota and across the United States.